beautytechy/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+    Sessions preserve data across requests by allowing a server to store information about a client.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+    The bcrypt module helps us store passwords in a secure manner by allowing us to hash passwords without writing our own key derivation function.

 - [ ] What does bcrypt do to slow down attackers?

+    Bcrypt slows down attackers by including a _time_ factor in the key derivation function that requires the hacker to know how many rounds were used to generate the hash.

 - [ ] What are the three parts of the JSON Web Token?

+    The three parts of the JSON Web Token are header, payload, and signature.

 ## Minimum Viable Product